matomo-org/matomo-java-tracker/README.md

 All HTTP query parameters denoted on the [Matomo Tracking HTTP API](https://developer.matomo.org/api-reference/tracking-api) can be set using the appropriate getters and setters.
-See _MatomoRequest.java_ for the mappings of the parameters to their corresponding Java getters/setters.
+See _MatomoRequest.java_ for the mappings of the parameters to their corresponding attributes.

-Some parameters are dependent on the state of other parameters:
-_EcommerceEnabled_ must be called before the following parameters are set: *EcommerceId* and * EcommerceRevenue*.

-_EcommerceId_ and _EcommerceRevenue_ must be set before the following parameters are
-set:  *EcommerceDiscount*, *EcommerceItem*, *EcommerceLastOrderTimestamp*, * EcommerceShippingCost*, *EcommerceSubtotal*, and *EcommerceTax*.

-_AuthToken_ must be set before the following parameters are set: *VisitorCity*, * VisitorCountry*, *VisitorIp*, *VisitorLatitude*, *VisitorLongitude*, and *VisitorRegion* .
+Requests are validated prior to sending.
+If a request is invalid, a `MatomoException` will be thrown.

 ### Sending Requests